CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

 ???
 Question "What is the source of your `VCF` test data?"

     The dataset `test_1000G.vcf.gz` is a subset extracted from the 1000 Genomes Project, containing approximately 1K variations.
-For more detailed information, please visit [here](https://github.com/mrueda/beacon2-ri-tools/tree/main/test).
+For more detailed information, please visit [this page](https://github.com/mrueda/beacon2-ri-tools/tree/main/test).

 ???+ Danger "About VCF size and content"